Authors: Rodolfo Gutierrez and Daisy Richmond

 More than Mexican

-The new cultural community profiles also tell us that there are large populations of other Latino cultural groups in Minnesota, including, in order of size, Puerto Rican, Salvadoran, Guatemalan, Ecuadorian, Colombian, and Cuban Minnesotans.
-These profiles tell us that the percentage of Latino cultural groups who are foreign born varies quite a bit: 32% for Mexicans, 58% for Salvadorans, 64% for Guatemalans, 55% for Ecuadorians, and 55% for Colombians, indicating different waves of new immigration.
-For Puerto Ricans, more than half were born in Puerto Rico, yet all of them are U.S. citizens.
+The new cultural community profiles also tell us that there are large populations of other Latino cultural groups in Minnesota, including, in order of size, Puerto Rican, Salvadoran, Guatemalan, Ecuadorian, Cuban, and Colombian Minnesotans.
+These profiles tell us that the percentage of Latino cultural groups who are foreign born varies quite a bit: 30% for Mexicans, 54% for Salvadorans, 57% for Guatemalans, 55% for Ecuadorians, and 47% for Colombians, indicating different waves of new immigration.

 The profiles also reveal that there are large socioeconomic disparities.
-Most noticeable is the educational attainment among different cultural groups.
-For example, among Mexicans, 39% have less than a high school diploma, compared to 54% of Salvadorans, 52% of Guatemalans, and 45% of Ecuadorians (Figure 1).
-On the other side of the spectrum, 37% of Puerto Ricans have some level of college education, while 50% of Colombians have earned a bachelor’s degree or higher.
+Most noticeable is educational attainment among different cultural groups.
+For example, among Mexicans, 37% have less than a high school diploma, compared to 6% of Colombians, and 9% of Puerto Ricans (Figure 1).
+On the other side of the spectrum, 31% of Puerto Ricans have some level of college education, while 47% of Colombians have earned a bachelor’s degree or higher.

 All of this information and more must be considered carefully when identifying needs, designing strategies, and implementing programs that target different segments of the broader Latino community.
 While sociodemographic data are available to researchers and others on different platforms, the data and tools from Minnesota Compass—particularly the new cultural community profiles—make our work easier.

-For instance, having data on each cultural community has aided us in conducting census outreach.
-Hispanic populations have historically been undercounted in past census efforts, and we believe it is extremely important that they be counted during the 2020 decennial census.
-Doing so will ensure that their voices will be heard, their communities can receive the resources they need, and the data about them are accurate.
-We’ve tailored our census outreach strategies based on information in the cultural community profiles.
-For example, we know from the data that Colombians in Minnesota have, on average, high educational attainment and income.
-Statistically, this makes them more likely to respond to the census, so we know that we don’t need to focus our efforts as strongly on that group.
-On the other hand, there are large numbers of people who descend from Mexico, Puerto Rico, El Salvador, and Guatemala whom we know are much less likely to respond to the census.
-Therefore, we focus our census outreach toward these communities.
+For instance, having data on each cultural community aided us in conducting census outreach.
+Hispanic populations have historically been undercounted in past census efforts, and it was extremely important that they were fully and accurately counted during the 2020 decennial census.
+Full and accurate counts ensure that their voices are heard, their communities receive the resources they need, and the data about them are accurate.
+We tailored our census outreach strategies based on information in the cultural community profiles.
+For example, we knew from the data that Colombians in Minnesota have, on average, high educational attainment and income.
+Statistically, this makes them more likely to respond to the census, so we knew that we didn’t need to focus our efforts as strongly on that group.
+On the other hand, there were large numbers of people who descended from Mexico, Puerto Rico, El Salvador, and Guatemala who we knew were much less likely to respond to the census.
+Therefore, we focused our census outreach toward these communities.

 Understanding our state’s diversity matters.
 It helps us better target our programs, it helps us enrich our understanding of who lives here, and it helps us avoid thinking that Minnesota’s Latino community is equivalent to “Mexican.”
 The truth is Minnesota’s Latino population is made up of many different communities, and we can begin to appreciate this diversity when we see the data to prove it.